jbettencourt10/cs326-final-iota/docs/milestone2.md

 -  **/user/get/{item}** When a user is specified (i.e. a user is logged in), they can use this endpoint to simply view the item specified on their list.
 This will additionally return other external features, like rating, etc. If the item is not on their list, then they will receive some kind of error telling gthem that the requested media is not on their list.

 -  **/{item}** This endpoint will query all media available on the website for the specific media that the user requested.
-If it is available on the website, all relevant information about the media will be returned to the user which includes title, cast, director, rating, etc. If it is not available on the website, an errorm essage will be shown to the user.
+If it is available on the website, all relevant information about the media will be returned to the user which includes title, cast, director, rating, etc. If it is not available on the website, an error message will be shown to the user.